brynnb/everbitica/README.md

 - Lots more

 ### Probably Not Doing Any Time Soon
-- Pull in habits and to-do items, be able to press them in UI - recreating this is a lot of work for not much return, easy enough to mark off on actual Habitica website
+- Pull in habits and to-do items, be able to press them in UI - recreating this is a lot of work for not much return, easy enough to mark off on actual Habitica website.
+However with Habitica being open-source, maybe I can use their existing React code to make this faster.

 ### Resources